It should have worked, right?

 To say Give My Regards to Broad Street, which arrived on Oct.
 22, 1984, didn't work is an insult to anything that's ever worked.
 The album, which served as a soundtrack to a failed film, stalled at No. 21 on the Billboard chart, McCartney's worst showing up to that point.
-The album would make it to No. 1 in his native U.K., but Broad Street ended a stirring run of U.S. sales successes that included nine platinum post-Beatles albums.
+Broad Street actually made it to No. 1 in his native U.K., but ended a stirring run of U.S. sales successes that included nine platinum post-Beatles albums.
 McCartney would never reach such heights again.

 "Ringo wasn't happy to get involved with it," McCartney later admitted.
 "We had some songs in the film where we wanted him to drum on them, but he didn't want to attempt a new version.
 I can see it from his point of view, actually, because it would have been, 'Did I drum good on version A or version B?,' and he didn't even want a comparison.
 From my point of view, I'm looking at a song.
 I'm looking at one of my songs.
 I don't want to be ashamed of anything I've written."

-Still, there were, if you looked hard enough, two small saving graces, both of them loose, original rockers and both featuring Dave Edmunds and Ringo Starr: "Not Such a Bad Boy" and "No Values," which ends in a scalding mini-jam.
+Still, there were two small saving graces – if you looked hard enough.
+"Not Such a Bad Boy" and "No Values" were loose, original rockers and both featuring Edmunds and Starr. ("No Values" even ended in a scalding mini-jam.)
 They couldn't have been more welcome – or out of place.
 Their attitude and crunch only made the rest of the throwaway material on Give My Regards to Broad Street feel more washed out.

 Elsewhere, you had Toto's Jeff Porcaro and Steve Lukather wasting their time on an update of "Silly Love Songs."
 (There's a disturbing video to go with it, too.)
 David Gilmour added a tacked-on guitar solo to the hit ballad version of "No More Lonely Nights."
 It became McCartney's second-to-last U.S. Top 10 hit, but hasn't aged much better than "Silly Love Songs."
 Stewart, who'd previously appeared on both Tug of War and Pipes of Peace, was tucked away as background singer on a dance version (yes, a dance version) of "No More Lonely Nights" that closed things out.